Affiliate links on Android Authority may earn us a commission. Learn more.

 The type of scooter rented out by companies like Lime is a stand-up scooter, also known as a folding or kickscooter, though only some models actually require a kick to get going.
-Electric kickscooters can often be more practical than sit-down models.
-While they require add-ons for storage, the ability to fold the stem makes it possible to fit them in tight spaces like public transit or a car trunk.
+Stand-up scooters can often be more practical than sit-down models, since while they require add-ons for storage, the ability to fold the stem makes it possible to fit them in tight spaces like public transit or a car trunk.
 They’re also allowed to travel on sidewalks and park paths in some cases, and rugged models can go off-road.

-Lines can blur.
+Lines do blur.
 Some stand-up models have optional seats, and sit-down models occasionally resemble e-bikes more than a Vespa.

 Should I get an electric scooter?